Tony-TRT/Spider-Smash/README.md

 <br>

 ## Try it out 👾
-For anyone interested passing by, I've compiled an executable to make testing the 'game' easy.<br>
+For anyone interested passing by, I've compiled an executable to make testing the 'game' easy.
-I used PyInstaller for this, and despite compiling it for my system, the Jiangmin antivirus still shows a false positive.<br>
+I used PyInstaller for this, and despite compiling it for my system, the Jiangmin antivirus still shows a false positive.
-Additionally, on VirusTotal, Jiangmin is the only detection out of 71 antivirus engines.<br>
+Additionally, on VirusTotal, Jiangmin is the only detection out of 71 antivirus engines.
-So, if you don't feel like setting up a virtual environment and installing all the modules, the executable is available at the link below 🙂
+So, if you trust me enough and want to avoid installing the necessary modules, the executable is available at the link below 😙

 https://github.com/Tony-TRT/Spider-Smash/releases/download/v1.0/SpiderSmash.exe